tomicapretto/etc/lessons/lesson_02.md

 First of all, the uncertainty around $\beta_0$ and $\sigma$ is low if we compare their respective standard deviations with their respective means.
 That's the good part!

 But if we also compare $\sigma$ with the usual weights, we can conclude $\sigma$ is quite high.
-This will be translated into high uncertainty in the prediction of weight for new fish.
+This will make predictions for new fish very uncertain!
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->
-## The empirical Mean
+## The empirical mean: A single point
 <!-- #endregion -->

-Just a single point

 ```python slideshow={"slide_type": "fragment"}
 empirical_mean = round(data["Weight"].mean(), 2)